Project Orion (nuclear propulsion): Operation Plumbbob

 A test that was similar to the test of a pusher plate occurred as an accidental side effect of a nuclear containment test called "Pascal-B" conducted on 27 August 1957.
 The test's experimental designer Dr. Robert Brownlee performed a highly approximate calculation that suggested that the low-yield nuclear explosive would accelerate the massive (900 kg) steel capping plate to six times escape velocity.
 The plate was never found but Dr. Brownlee believes that the plate never left the atmosphere; for example, it could have been vaporized by compression heating of the atmosphere due to its high speed.
-The calculated velocity was interesting enough that the crew trained a high-speed camera on the plate which, unfortunately, only appeared in one frame indicating a very high lower bound for the speed of the plate.
+The calculated velocity was interesting enough that the crew trained a high-speed camera on the plate which, unfortunately, only appeared in one frame, indicating a very high lower bound for the speed of the plate.

 Notable appearances in fiction

-The first appearance of the idea in print appears to be Robert A. Heinlein's 1940 short story, "Blowups Happen."
+The first appearance of the idea in print appears to be Robert A. Heinlein's 1940 short story, "Blowups Happen".

-As discussed by Arthur C. Clarke in his recollections of the making of 2001: A Space Odyssey in The Lost Worlds of 2001, a nuclear-pulse version of the U.S. interplanetary spacecraft Discovery One was considered.
+As discussed by Arthur C. Clarke in his recollections of the making of the film 2001: A Space Odyssey in The Lost Worlds of 2001, a nuclear-pulse version of the U.S. interplanetary spacecraft Discovery One was considered.
 However the Discovery in the movie did not use this idea, as Stanley Kubrick thought it might be considered parody after making Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.

-An Orion spaceship features prominently in the science fiction novel Footfall by Larry Niven and Jerry Pournelle.
+An Orion spaceship features prominently in the 1985 science fiction novel Footfall by Larry Niven and Jerry Pournelle.
 In the face of an alien siege/invasion of Earth, the humans must resort to drastic measures to get a fighting ship into orbit to face the alien fleet.

-The novel Anathem by Neal Stephenson features a nuclear pulse propulsion starship.

-The opening premise of the show Ascension is that in 1963 President John F. Kennedy and the U.S. government, fearing the Cold War will escalate and lead to the destruction of Earth, launched the Ascension, an Orion-class spaceship, to colonize a planet orbiting Proxima Centauri, assuring the survival of the human race.
+The opening premise of the 2014 miniseries Ascension is that in 1963 President John F. Kennedy and the U.S. government, fearing the Cold War will escalate and lead to the destruction of Earth, launched the Ascension, an Orion-class spaceship, to colonize a planet orbiting Proxima Centauri, assuring the survival of the human race.

-Author Stephen Baxter's science fiction novel Ark employs an Orion-class generation ship to escape ecological disaster on Earth.
+Author Stephen Baxter's 2008 science fiction novel Ark employs an Orion-class generation ship to escape ecological disaster on Earth.